Pachira aquatica: Cultivation

-Chemistry
+Potential health risks

 The presence of cyclopropenoid fatty acids (CPFAs) in the nuts has been used to state that the nuts are not edible and not suitable for human consumption, despite the nut being eaten or used in medicine.
-At least one review indicates that CPFAs are carcinogenic, co-carcinogenic, and have medical and other effects on animals; according to this review, "CPFA in food is dangerous to human health."
-Out of 6 rats tested in a study of P. aquatica, 5 died after consuming the nuts.
+At least one review indicates that CPFAs are carcinogenic, co-carcinogenic, and have medical and other effects on animals; according to this review, "CPFA in food is dangerous to human health".
+Out of six rats tested in a study of P. aquatica, five died after consuming the nuts.
 The surviving rat had enlarged organs including the stomach, liver, pancreas, kidneys, lungs and also had spleen atrophy.
-Research on the health effects of eating the nuts on humans is currently lacking, but we can find some studies regarding nutritional facts and food utilization as well.
+Research on the health effects of eating the nuts on humans is lacking, but there are some studies regarding nutritional facts and food utilization.